I’ve just been laid off and I’m due some holiday pay - when can I claim Universal Credit?

 My hours are reducing at work and I’ve been advised to claim Universal Credit, but I have been told that, because I am paid monthly, the date I claim can make a big difference – can you explain this?

 My partner has Coronavirus so the whole family has to self-isolate.
 We’re getting Tax Credits to top up her income, but no Housing Benefit as our earnings are too high.
 We’re waiting to see if anyone else comes down with Coronavirus but, because our only income is now Statutory Sick Pay and Tax Credits, we are going to struggle to pay the rent.
-She doesn’t think her employer will be entitled to pay her under the Job Retention Scheme as her job is not under threat.
 We don’t want to claim UC and would rather stay on Tax Credits if we can.
 If we delay claiming UC to see what happens (as this could just be a short term thing) - but then decide to claim UC - will we be able to get the claim backdated?

 Unfortunately, delaying claiming UC for these reasons wouldn’t fall under the rules that would allow a claim for UC to be backdated.